Musée des Beaux-Arts de Dijon

-The Musée des Beaux-Arts de Dijon is a museum of fine arts opened in 1787 in Dijon, France.
+The Musée des Beaux-Arts de Dijon is a museum of fine arts opened in 1787, in Dijon, France.
 It is one of the main and oldest museums of France.
 It is located in the historic city centre of Dijon and housed in the former ducal palace which was the headquarters of the Burgundy State in the 15th century.
 When the duchy was assimilated to the Kingdom of France, the palace became the house of the King.
-In the 17th century it became the Palace of the Dukes of Burgundy following a project by Jules Hardouin-Mansart.
+In the 17th century, it became the Palace of the Dukes of Burgundy following a project by Jules Hardouin-Mansart.

 Since 2006, the museum has been in a process of full renovation and extension.
-First, the work focused on one part including the renovated route “Middle-Ages – Renaissance”, inaugurated on September 7, 2013.
-The fully-renovated museum displaying 1500 works of art in 50 different rooms was inaugurated on May 17, 2019, in the presence of the Minister for Culture Franck Riester, the former French President François Hollande and the Mayor François Rebsamen.
+First, the work focused on one part including the renovated route "Middle-Ages – Renaissance", inaugurated on 7 September 2013.
+The fully-renovated museum displaying 1500 works of art in 50 different rooms was inaugurated on 17 May 2019 in the presence of the Minister for Culture Franck Riester, the former French President François Hollande and the Mayor François Rebsamen.
+Attendance soared with 230,000 visitors recorded at the end of October to reach 315,000 at the end of 2019.

 History of the museum

-The museum was founded during the Age of Enlightenment on the order of the Estates of Burgundy on November 30, 1787, but the project dated from 1783 with the decision to build the eastern wing of the palace.
+The museum was founded during the Age of Enlightenment on the order of the Estates of Burgundy on 30 November 1787, but the project dated from 1783, with the decision to build the eastern wing of the palace.
 The aim was to facilitate the teaching for the students of the art school by gathering works that could serve as models.

 This original school was free and open to everyone.
-It was created by François Devosge on March 24, 1767.
-The museum was placed under the protection of the Estates of Burgundy and presented its collections in the Salon Condé, conceived as a gallery of paintings to celebrate the glory of the Grand Condé’s battles, and in the Statues Room or “Room of the Antiques” where copies of plaster and marble antiques could be found.
+It was created by François Devosge on 24 March 1767.
+The museum was placed under the protection of the Estates of Burgundy and presented its collections in the Salon Condé, conceived as a gallery of paintings to celebrate the glory of the Grand Condé's battles, and in the Statues Room or "Room of the Antiques" where copies of plaster and marble antiques could be found.